ianFar96/loco-i18n/README.md

 ## Commands

-- `Loco-i18n: Refresh Local Keys` — Fetches the latest keys from your Loco server and re-scans the active file.
+- `Loco-i18n: Refresh Local Translations` — Fetches the latest translations from your Loco server and re-scans the active file.
-- `Loco-i18n: Create Translation Key` — Prompts for a key (pre-filled if triggered from Quick Fix) and creates the untranslated asset in Loco.
+- `Loco-i18n: Create Translation` — Prompts for a key (pre-filled if triggered from Quick Fix) and its translation, then creates the asset and translation in Loco.

 ---

 ## Known Issues

 - Only string literal keys are currently detected (e.g., `t('home.title')`).
 Dynamic keys (e.g., `t(variable)`) are not analyzed.
-- Large files may trigger a delay in scanning; future versions may add debouncing for performance.

 ---